CameronHunter000/HelpfulWebsite2/README.md

 ## Getting Started

-The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run `dotnet new ca-sln`:
+The easiest way to get started if you don't have Docker:

 1. Install the latest [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 2. Install the latest [Node.js LTS](https://nodejs.org/en/)
-3. Run `dotnet new --install Clean.Architecture.Solution.Template` to install the project template
-4. Create a folder for your solution and cd into it (the template will use it as project name)
-5. Run `dotnet new ca-sln` to create a new project
-6. Navigate to `src/WebUI/ClientApp` and run `npm install`
+3. In a console window navigate to `src/WebUI/ClientApp` and run `npm install`
-7. Navigate to `src/WebUI/ClientApp` and run `npm start` to launch the front end (Angular)
+4. In another console window navigate to `src/WebUI/ClientApp` and run `npm start` to launch the front end (Angular)
-8. Navigate to `src/WebUI` and run `dotnet run` to launch the back end (ASP.NET Core Web API)
+5. Navigate to `src/WebUI` and run `dotnet run` to launch the back end (ASP.NET Core Web API)

-Check out my [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information.

 ### Docker Configuration